 Photographed by Richard Avedon or Irving Penn and praised by Vogue, Harper’s Bazaar and Town & Country, his jewellery made the fashion of the 1960s.
 They appeared regularly in Hollywood films, worn by great actresses such as Doris Day, Susan Hayward and Lana Turner.

 The year 1975 was marked by the untimely death of David Webb at the age of 50.

-The reins of the company were taken over by the president of his company, Nina Silberstein, who continued to work with David Webb’s sketches and reinterpret them.
+The company was then taken over by its president, Nina Silberstein, who continued to work with David Webb’s sketches and reinterpreted them.